thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-martyrs.md

 New Testament and supplemented by writings of early Church Fathers and Roman historians.
 After Jesus' crucifixion and resurrection, His followers formed the first Christian church in Jerusalem under the leadership of the apostles, particularly Peter and James.
-*The Acts of the Apostles* provides a detailed narrative of the Church's formation, emphasizing the guidance and power of the Holy Spirit and the missionary work of figures like Peter, Stephen, Paul and others.
+*The Acts of the Apostles* provides a detailed account of the Church's formation, emphasizing the guidance and power of the Holy Spirit and the missionary work of figures like Peter, Stephen, Paul and others.